 Legal cases with fixed pricing, standardized processes, and firm timelines

-During the course of their employment, all employees are entitled to certain rights.
+During the course of their employment, all employees are entitled to certain fundamental duties and rights.
 These basic rights are proportional to an employer’s duty to make the workplace as comfortable and employee-friendly as possible.
 These rights safeguard the employee from discrimination based on age, gender, race or religion, protect their interest and entitles them with the right to privacy and fair remuneration.

 The employment laws in India lay down several provisions to safeguard the interest of employees, some of which are not applicable to all the employees working in different sectors.
 For instance, there are no specific laws that govern the rights and obligations of employees working in the private sector.
 However, there are 8 most important rights applicable to all employees in India, namely:

 1. Employment Agreement: An Employment Agreement is a written document, which lays down the terms and conditions of employment and establishes the rights and obligations of the employer and employee.
 An employee is entitled to get a written employment agreement duly signed by the employer before starting work.
 A well-written agreement drafted by a labor lawyer can prevent any unforeseen discord between the employer and employee, as the legal course to be taken to resolve any dispute is already stipulated in the employee’s agreement.